pcbouman-eur/workshop-getting-started-cloud/_episodes/03-connecting.md

 <figure>
     <img src="../fig/putty-connect-1.png" alt="The screen PuTTY opens with">
-    <figcaption>The starting screen of PuTTY can be used to set up an ssh-connectiong to a remote computer</figcaption>
+    <figcaption>The starting screen of PuTTY can be used to set up an ssh-connection to a remote computer</figcaption>
 </figure>

 To get started, everything you need to do is fill in the hostname or